deqangss/pad4amd/README.md

 ## Learned Parameters

 All learned model will be saved into the current directory under `save` folder that can be redirected by settings in the file of `conf`.
-We also provides some defenses models, which can be obtained [here](https://drive.google.com/open?id=1AHnNhtE2-YLWj8jeyciW52lFqFGdEmTB)
+We also provides some defenses models, which can be obtained for research (please contact me via e-mail: lideqiang@njupt.edu.cn).

 ## Contacts